10 tips for new medical students

 You are bound not to know everything on day one, week one or in your first semester!
 As soon as you recognize you need assistance, seek it, don’t waste any more time.
 Every student is in the same boat, so make sure you seek advice and help from those who can support you, this might be your academic peers, professors, admin assistants or your social network.

-- Play the role of a doctor from day one: be professional
+10. Play the doctor role from day one: be professional

 As a future physician, society will view you in a particular way, this is not something you have direct control of, but you can play your part.
 People around you will notice your actions and words as a professional and your presence will be noticed.
 Your impact on others’ lives will be stronger than ever before, so embrace this honour and start now!
 It is important in the classroom and outside the classroom, to carry yourself with professionalism in every walk of life.